NLESC-JCER/run-cpp-on-web/react/README.md

 To render the result we can use a React Component which has `root` as a property.
 When the calculation has not been done yet, it will render `Not submitted`.
-When the `root` property value is set then we will show it.
+We will show the `root` property value once it is set.

 ```jsx
 function Result(props) {